 There are plenty of predictions on how this pandemic-era BFCM will shake out in terms of buyer behavior, and merchant behavior is drastically adapting as well.
 Many eCommerce merchants will do BFCM differently this year—some are participating for the first time ever and others are moving away from the extra-large deals of years past.
 Traditional brick-and-mortar brands have announced an online-only agenda, and we’re seeing the sales that are typically limited to a few days, now sprinkled out over months.

 While some brands have had their reasons for sitting out BFCM in the past, that logic may or may not be relevant this year.
 On some level, every brand is in uncharted territory—even BFCM legends have never experienced a holiday season quite like this.

-This year, BFCM eCommerce strategy is going to be so interconnected with pandemic eCommerce strategy, it’s best for every brand—regardless of BFCM participation—to look at the remainder of Q4 holistically.
+This year, BFCM eCommerce strategy is going to be so interconnected with the pandemic eCommerce strategy, it’s best for every brand - regardless of BFCM participation - to look at the remainder of Q4 holistically.